ironicbadger/pms-wiki/docs/day-two/top10apps.md

 ![grafana](../images/top10/grafana.png)

-I've written previously about [monitoring your UPS](https://blog.linuxserver.io/2018/11/15/monitoring-a-ups-with-grafana-on-linux/) with Grafana to better keep track of the energy costs of your server stup.
+I've written previously about [monitoring your UPS](https://blog.linuxserver.io/2018/11/15/monitoring-a-ups-with-grafana-on-linux/) with Grafana to better keep track of the energy costs of your server setup.

 ## 5. Smokeping